Caulfield railway station: History

-Caulfield Railway Disaster
+Caulfield railway disaster

-On 26 May 1926 the 6:02 pm Oakleigh-bound train crashed into the rear of a stationary train at Platform 4 of Caulfield Station, in the first fatal collision to occur on the newly electrified rail system in Melbourne.
-Casualties included three dead and 170 people injured.
+On 26 May 1926, the 6:02 pm Oakleigh-bound train crashed into the rear of a stationary Carrum-bound train at Platform 4 of the station.
+It was the first fatal collision to occur on the newly electrified rail system in Melbourne.
+Three people died and about 170 people were injured.

-A highly politicised story at the time, the Coroners verdict found that "the weight of evidence is certainly against the driver in a more serious degree, and perhaps to a lesser degree against the guard."
-On 12 September 1926, the relieving stationmaster who had been on duty at the time of the crash, shot and killed himself on the island platform.
-Later that month, the court found the driver and the guard not guilty with the rider that "In the opinion of the jury, from the evidence given regarding the running of electric trains, the precautions taken to safeguard the public at this particular point are inadequate, and should be rectified immediately."
+The coroner found that, "the weight of evidence is certainly against the driver in a more serious degree, and perhaps to a lesser degree against the guard."
+On 12 September 1926, the relieving stationmaster, who had been on duty at the time of the crash, shot and killed himself on the island platform.
+Later that month, a court found the driver and the guard of the Oakleigh train not guilty of manslaughter, with the rider that, "In the opinion of the jury, from the evidence given regarding the running of electric trains, the precautions taken to safeguard the public at this particular point are inadequate, and should be rectified immediately."

-Seven years after the fatal crash, an automatic "trip" system which cut power to trains entering a section against a signal was finally installed at Caulfield Railway Station.
+Seven years after the fatal crash, an automatic trip system, which applied the brakes on trains entering a section against a signal, was installed at Caulfield station.

-A plaque was unveiled on Platform 4 in 2011 by the Friends of Cheltenham and Regional Cemeteries to memorialise victims of the crash.
+In 2011, a plaque was unveiled on Platform 4 by the Friends of Cheltenham and Regional Cemeteries in memory of the victims of the crash.

 Platforms and services

 Caulfield has two side platforms and one island platform with four faces.
 The station is currently served by Pakenham, Cranbourne, and Frankston line trains and is also served by V/Line Traralgon and Bairnsdale services.
 Caulfield station is served by the Pakenham, Cranbourne, and Frankston lines on the metropolitan train network and the Gippsland line on the regional V/Line network.
-The Pakenham line runs between Pakenham station and Flinders Street station via the City Loop.
+The Pakenham line runs between East Pakenham station and Flinders Street station via the City Loop.
 The Cranbourne line also follows a similar route, joining the Pakenham line at Dandenong before continuing to the city.
 The Frankston line runs from Frankston station south east of Melbourne, joining the Cranbourne and Pakenham lines at Caulfield station before continuing onto the Werribee or Williamstown lines via Flinders Street station.
 The station is also serviced by V/Line's Gippsland line heading up towards Southern Cross station or down towards Traralgon or Bairnsdale stations.
 From 2025, the Pakenham and Cranbourne lines will run via the Metro Tunnel before continuing onto the Sunbury line to Sunbury.
 From 2029, Airport services will stop at Caulfield station.